 "Companies are desperate because data analytics are so critical to being competitive that they want to be able to apply the data they have, be more nimble, and have more foresight.
 They need these people right now."

-Stephen Nash, Senior Associate Dean, Volgenau School of Engineering
+Stephen Nash, professor, Volgenau School of Engineering

 Bringing the Pieces Together